Meeds-io/whitepaper/en/2-deeds.md

 ## 2.7.
 Cities

-In the World of Meeds, Deeds are like real estate properties inside virtual cities where communities can settle.
+The World of Meeds is a virtual world where people can buy Deeds, similar to real estate properties in virtual cities.
+These Deeds are only available in limited quantities and can exist only if someone redeems them with the minting points they accumulate by staking.

-They come in limited quantities and can only exist when someone redeems them with the minting point they accumulate by staking.
+As more people mint Deed NFTs, the Cities of the WoM are constructed progressively.
+The list and size of the Cities of the WoM have already been determined, and they represent the successive phases of construction of the WoM.

-The WoM will have **7** successive phases of Deed minting that we call __Cities__.
-When the protocol mints the last Deed of a City, it pauses $2^n$  months before it allows the minting of the $n^th$ City.
+When the protocol mints the last Deed of a City, it pauses for $2^n$ months before allowing the minting of the $n^th$ City.

 | **City name** |  **Deeds** |  **Available** |  **Common** |  **Uncommon** | **Rare** | **Legendary** |
 | --- | --- | --- | --- | --- | --- | --- |